nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: Archive a pet**

 **MSS**
-1. Actor requests to lists all pets
+1. Actor requests to list all pets
 2. System shows the list of all pets
 3. Actor requests to archive a specific pet in the list
 4. System archives the pet<br>